RephlexZero/rist-bonding/docs/testing/network-sim-report.md

 - No way to specify reorder/duplicate from `NetworkParams`.

 7) Test coverage and execution environment
 - Integration tests depend on capabilities rarely present in CI; there’s no built-in skip/guard to mark them ignored unless `NET_ADMIN` is available.
+NOTE FROM USER: This is incorrect as the containerized environment used for testing has the necessary capabilities.
 - No smoke test to assert that `tc` commands succeed and that applied qdiscs show up.

 ## Risks and edge cases